nedbat/coveragepy/doc/cmd.rst

 excluded.
 The counts at the top of the file are buttons to turn on and off the highlighting.

+A number of keyboard shortcuts are available for navigating the report.
+Click the keyboard icon in the upper right to see the complete list.

 The ``-d`` argument specifies an output directory, defaulting to "htmlcov"::

     $ coverage html -d coverage_html

 Other common reporting options are described above in :ref:`cmd_reporting`.

+Generating the HTML report can be time-consuming.
+Stored with the HTML report is a data file that is used to speed up reporting the next time.
+If you generate a new report into the same directory, coverage.py will skip generating unchanged pages, making the process faster.

 .. _cmd_annotation: